Home Owner Associations and Their Meetings

 Don’t you love how classy they’re all dressed in #turningpointusa’s show?

-#GabbyBarrett models that a gorgeous woman doesn’t have to dress like a slut when on stage behind a microphone. 😅 Our girls finally have a good role model on how to dress and carry themselves!
+#GabbyBarrett models that a gorgeous woman doesn’t have to dress like a slut when on stage behind a microphone. 😅 Recall how Janet Jackson was dressed for that SuperBowl Half time show.
+Barrett’s attire finally gives our girls a good role model on how to dress and carry themselves!

 How about the quality lyrics to the songs performed?
 “A life without work is just a myth.”
 “If you got to label me, label me proud.” “when we’re pressed down, we get back up again.”
 “There’s a book in your house…”